 Restaurant Abat Cisneros

-If you’re looking for more upscale Catalan fare, head to the Abat Cisneros hotel.
-The hotel itself was once a monastery and the dining room features the arched ceilings and stone walls of the former stables—but with better ambience.
+If you’re looking for more upscale Catalan fare, head to the Restaurant Abat Cisneros.
+The hotel it’s located in was once a monastery and the dining room features the arched ceilings and stone walls of the former stables—but with better ambience.

 Bar de la Plaça